-Raw, untreated offal must not be fed to dogs.
+Raw, untreated offal (from any livestock – imported or of Tasmanian origin) must not be fed to dogs.

 Treated offal, or pet food containing offal may be fed to dogs, or sold as dog food provided that:

-It has been frozen solid to a core temperature of minus 20 degrees Celsiusfor a minimum of 48 hours, with records available to allow verification of this process.
+It has been frozen solid to a core temperature of minus 20 degrees Celsius for a minimum of 48 hours, with records available to allow verification of this process, OR

-Raw, untreated offal will remain prohibited for sale as dog food or for feeding to dogs in Tasmania.
-This includes feeding fresh mince to dogs that contains offal that has not undergone an approved process.
-Offal may be present in commercially manufactured pet food.
-This is safe and legal to feed to dogs as the commercial process is subject to the legislation stipulated above.
-Please note that raw offal is permitted for sale as food for non-canines (e.g. cats) and for human consumption.
+NOTE: Offal may be present in commercially manufactured pet food that has undergone an approved treatment process.
+This is safe and legal to feed to dogs.
+Please note that raw, untreated offal is permitted for sale as food for non-canines (e.g. cats) and for human consumption.

 Tasmania's provisional freedom from hydatid disease

-Minimise the risk of hydatid infection entering Tasmania.
+Minimise the risk of hydatids in dogs entering Tasmania.

-Permanently identify all imported livestock to enable differentiation at slaughter.
+Permanently identify all imported livestock to enable tracing.

-Assess carcasses (e.g. during the slaughter processes at abattoirs, knackeries, and home kill operations) for hydatid cysts.
-Any suspect lesions should be submitted to the
+Assess carcases (e.g. during the slaughter process at abattoirs, knackeries, and home kill operations).
+Any lesions suspicious for hydatids must be submitted to the

-Ensure disposal of carcasses is done in a manner that prevents access by dogs and other animals.
+Ensure carcase disposal of stock animals is undertaken in a manner that prevents access by dogs and other animals.